Is Cement and Concrete the Same Thing?

 • Problem: Misidentifying cement as concrete.

-• Solution: Always check for the presence of aggregates.
-Concrete will contain visible particles of sand, gravel, or crushed stone, whereas cement will not.
+• Solution: Always check for aggregates; concrete will contain visible particles, while cement will not.

 • Problem: Incorrect mixing ratios.

-• Solution: Follow the recommended proportions for cement, aggregates, and water to ensure the concrete’s strength and durability.
-For example, a common mix ratio is 1 part cement, 2 parts sand, and three parts gravel.
+• Solution: Follow recommended proportions for cement, aggregates, and water to ensure concrete strength and durability, such as a common mix ratio of 1 part cement, 2 parts sand, and 3 parts gravel.

 Advanced Techniques